 I warn my students to be careful about citing all sources, but Story Map does not make it entirely easy to add sources.
 I require them to include the image source in each image caption, and I also require a final section titled "Sources" at the end of the map.
 I tell them to add endnotes in brackets in their text (for example, "Someone's exciting quote," ), and then cite those sources by number in their sources section (ie, 1.
 Exciting Source for Exciting Quote.)

 Getting situated: Start by checking out some examples of ESRI Story Maps:

-Then open and read over the tutorials, and keep them open as you play with your test design:
+I tell my siudents to open and read over these tutorials, and keep them open as they try out their test design:

 ESRI offers one-day classes in Story Map design.
 They aren't cheap at $605, but they might be useful.
 Click here for information.

 EXAMPLES OF STUDENT PROJECTS USING VARIOUS DIGITAL TOOLS

 Megan Raby: Examples are on: https://exit69history.wordpress.com/ & http://globalenvironmentalhistory.weebly.com/.

 TimelineJS + Weebly: